Parvin16/sd_training/readme.md

 ![note3](https://user-images.githubusercontent.com/118954022/209571802-819f7ae9-5f01-4234-b444-35500a9dea72.jpg)

 * **Clock Jitter** - The short-term variations of a signal with respect to its ideal position in time.
 It is the variation of the clock period from edge to edge.
 It can vary +/- jitter value.
 Jitter value depends on the type of clock source.
 Stochastic variations of clock generation.
+2 types:
+   * Dutty Cycle Jitter varriation at on time, Ton of the clock.
+   * Period Jitter -
 * **Clock Uncertainty** - Specifies a window within which a clock edge can occur.
 The uncertainty in the timing of  the clock edge is to account for several factors such as jitter and additional margins used for timing verification.
+Collectively clock skew and clock jitter is called clock uncertainty.

 ![note4](https://user-images.githubusercontent.com/118954022/209571863-dc4b7b5f-9e7f-4916-834c-98e1e85ad5fa.jpg)